withcenter/fireflow/etc/readme/flutterflow/en/chat.md

 ### How to send chat message

-When a user inputs and sends a message, simply pass the input over the `onChatMessageSubmit`.
+When a user inputs and sends a message, simply call the `ChatService.instance.sendMessage()` method.
+You can create a custom action `onChatMessageSubmit` that wraps the `ChatService.instance.sendMessage()` method.

+### How to update chat message

+When a user updates a message, simply call the `ChatService.instance.updateMessage()` method.
+You can create a custom action `onChatMessageUpdate` that wraps the `ChatService.instance.updateMessage()` method.